 - Choose a family member or close friend who will be your representative while you’re away and who can have access to major accounts if needed.
 This way, you have a trustworthy contact available any time, and there is someone who always knows where you are.

 - Store copies of your major travel documents (passports, tickets, reservations, etc.) in a waterproof plastic zip bag and in a separate piece of luggage from the originals.
 It’s stressful enough to have your passport stolen — but having it stolen from the same bag where all the copies are is even worse.
 When you’re out sightseeing, always carry the essential documents on your person, ideally in a waterproof carrier that can be worn under your clothing.

 Travel With Confidence!

 Once you get all this info in order, you can travel with confidence, knowing you’re covered in the event of the unexpected.
 And — bonus! — you’ll have laid the groundwork for future trips.

-To start planning your trip today, contact me by clicking here. and get on my calendar for Complimentary Dream Getaway Planning Session.
-Its a 15 minute phone call.
+To start planning your trip today, contact me by clicking here. and get on my calendar for Courtesy Dream Getaway Design Session.
+It’s a 15-minute phone call.
 I will be happy to answer any travel questions you may have.
 I look forward to hearing from you!

 Am really more than happy to stumble upon this article on all the relevant documents you need to make a trip…truth be said, I haven’t really traveled outside my country so am pretty much not used to these documents but after seeing them here I guess am no longer a novice and am sure to work towards a vacation after this ravaging pandemic wears off…

 Thanks for clarifying me on these…

 Thanks Evan’s.
 I too want this virus to be gone.
 But until it does, international travel is about to get pretty interesting.
 Glad I could help to clarify what kind of documents you would need to take an international trip.